Febakke/simple-variable-swapper-ds/README.md

 The plugin groups similar error messages to provide an overview summary.
 Instead of showing "8× same error message" it shows as "8× [error message]".

 Let us know if you find bugs or other problems!

+## Icon library

+This plugin does not replace icon instances.
+Icons in our community file come from an external library and the actual components don't live in the file, so they cannot be swapped by the plugin.
+To update icons to your local icon library, we recommend using Figma's built‑in "Swap library" feature to remap all icon instances in the file to your local icon library first.
+After that, run this plugin to swap instances and variables for the remaining components.

 ## About